AA & PI Students

 Getting Help

-Take the first step—it may be hard to do, but it will be worth it.
+Take the first step—it may be hard, but it will be worth it.
 Here are some things you can do for yourself:

 1. Try not to isolate yourself, but instead talk to a close friend, family, faculty, or staff member.

 2. Many APIs experience depression and anxiety through physical symptoms.
-Talk to your physician if you are experiencing any of the following symptoms below.
+Talk to your physician if you are experiencing any of the following symptoms.

 3. In some cases, sharing personal and sensitive issues with someone you know can be difficult.
 You might feel more comfortable talking to a trained professional who has worked with people who are dealing with depression and/or anxiety.
-At Counseling and Psychological Services, there is a diverse staff located not only at the Tang Center but throughout campus at various satellite offices including Chavez Student Center, Disabled Students' Program, School of Law, International House, and Evans Hall.
+At Counseling and Psychological Services, the staff is diverse and located not only at the Tang Center but also throughout campus at various satellite offices, including the Chavez Student Center, the Disabled Students' Program, the School of Law, International House, and Evans Hall.
 Things you can expect in counseling:

 • Confidentiality and a space for support